jedcn/reveal-ck/doc/custom_templates.md

 globbing is involved, and it is like looking for `youtube*`.

 There are three locations that are checked when resolving the glob.
+They are, in order:

+1. The current directory
-They are, in order, the current directory, a directory named `templates/` underneath the current directory, and the `templates/` directory up in the gem.
+2. A directory named `templates/` underneath the current directory
+3. The `templates/` directory up in the gem.

-This means that if reveal-ck bundles a `code.slim`, but you prefer your own, then you can create a `code.slim` or a `code.haml` in your `templates/` directory and your slide will take precedence.
+This means that if reveal-ck has a built-in template named `code.slim`, but you prefer your own, then you can create a `code.slim` or a `code.haml` in your `templates/` directory and your slide will take precedence.

 [reveal-ck-templates]: https://github.com/jedcn/reveal-ck/tree/master/templates